higherkindness/mu-scala/docs/src/main/tut/streaming.md

 # Streaming

-In the previous section, we saw that [frees-rpc] allows you to define unary services, but additionally supports the next streaming options:
+In the previous section, we saw that [frees-rpc] allows you to define unary services.
+It additionally supports the following streaming options:

 * **Server streaming RPC**: similar to the unary, but in this case, the server will send back a stream of responses for a client request.
 * **Client streaming RPC**: in this case is the client who sends a stream of requests.
 The server will respond with a single response.